-The School of Theatre and Dance will begin the Mainstage season with "Phoebe in Winter," October 3-6 at the Canady Creative Arts Center.
+The School of Theatre and Dance began the Mainstage season with "Phoebe in Winter," at the Canady Creative Arts Center.

 Written by award-winning playwright Jen Silverman, the dark comedy explores the story of two brothers, whose return to normalcy after combat is disrupted when Phoebe appears on their doorstep.
 She claims they killed her brothers and demands they become her new family, reigniting a once-distant war inside their home.